 Lukla Airport is situated on a wonderful valley surrounded by high mountains.
 Landing and taking off from Lukla is considered to be difficult and technical.
 Therefore, Lukla is considered as the most dangerous airstrips in the world.

-Twin Otter and Dornier planes are the primary mode of transport to and from the airstrip at Lukla.
 This service is fairly dependable.
 However, if flight to and from Lukla are cancelled in case of bad weather conditions in Everest region, we can help you charter a helicopter upon your request to ensure you are on schedule for your trip and international flight connections.
-The helicopter charge is to be paid by the passengers themselves and can be reimbursed from their travel insurance later.
-The helicopter charges USD 2,500 to USD 3,000 per helicopter.
-The helicopter can carry up to 4 to 6 passengers at a time and the cost can be shared among the passengers.
-The company can help by providing necessary documents required to claim the amount from insurance company.

 The payment for helicopter must be paid at time of service by participant.
 US dollars cash or credit cards (Visa Cards, Master Cards, and American Express) are accepted for helicopter transport.
 Any card payment requires a 4% bank fee, which goes directly to the bank.